-School administrators may apply for this grant, designating single school or a group of schools.
+School administrators may apply for this grant on behalf of a single school or a group of schools.

 For questions about this grant, please email Kellie Yates at email@example.com